Public Flipper Releases

 - When a tag is pushed.

-- By manually triggering the workflow (see below).
+- By manually triggering the workflow (see the following screenshot).

 - Through a